-Privia's capital-efficient operations are portable and replicable across geographic markets: We generally enter a market with an asset-light operating model and employ a disciplined, uniform approach to market structure and development.
+Privia's capital-efficient operations are portable and replicable across geographic markets: We enter a market with an asset-light operating model and employ a disciplined, uniform approach to market structure and development.
 We affiliate with market leading provider groups and health systems to form anchor relationships consisting of a single-TIN Medical Group to which we align other independent, affiliated, or employed providers.
 In contrast to many of our competitors, our model does not rely on buying physician practices or building de-novo medical clinics that require significant capital expenditures nor does it subject us to the costly need to satisfy insurance-based capital requirements.
 The data we have collected from earlier provider cohorts demonstrate that we consistently improve practice performance in both FFS and VBC metrics over time and inform our expectations for our new markets.
 As a result, markets see a favorable timeline to profitability and free cash flow contribution.
 Moreover, our business model gives us flexibility to achieve incremental growth through acquiring minority or majority stakes in our practices and opening de-novo, fully-owned sites of care focused on Medicare Advantage and direct contracting models.

 Long term, sticky relationships underpin our predictable and profitable operating model: Privia Providers have high average satisfaction with their overall performance on our platform.
-We have 96% average provider retention over the past five years.
-The patients that our providers serve are generally happier as well, as evidenced by a net patient satisfaction score of 85 for 2023.
+Our provider NPS of 57 (for the period between April 18, 2022 to May 16, 2022, as surveyed by Press Ganey Associates) is 22 points higher than the average provider score of 35.
+In addition, we have 95% average provider retention over the past five years.
+The patients that our providers serve are generally happier as well, as evidenced by a net patient satisfaction score of 84 for 2022.
 Our pipeline of signed providers who have yet to be implemented, high provider satisfaction and retention, and high patient satisfaction all contribute to more than 90% practice collections predictability on a rolling twelve month forward basis.
 As a result of these relationships and a high level of patient satisfaction, we are profitable and free cash flow positive, with improving unit economics and margins.